Energy based diffusion generator for efficient sampling of Boltzmann distributions: Acknowledgements

 \section{Acknowledgements}

 The first and third authors are supported by the NSF of China (under grant number 12171367).
 The second author is supported by the NSF of China (under grant numbers 92270115, 12071301) and the Shanghai Municipal Science and Technology Commission (No. 20JC1412500), and Henan Academy of Sciences.
-The last author was supported by the NSF of China (No. 12288201), the Strategic Priority Research Program of Chinese Academy of Sciences (Grant No. XDA25010404), the National Key R\&D Program of China (2020YFA0712000), the Youth Innovation Promotion Association, CAS, and Henan Academy of Sciences.
+The last author was supported by the NSF of China (No. 12288201), and the Research Startup Fund of Henan Academy of Sciences (No. 232019024).